Unleashing the hounds.

 In addition to effectively eliminating cancers, an advantage of CAR T-cell and other gene therapies is that they don’t take such a tremendous toll on a patient’s general health and well-being.
 Says Dr. Mackall, “anybody who’s experienced or witnessed cancer knows that for the last 40 years, existing treatments really beat down a patient’s body in general and immune system in particular – and all too often without good results.
 Today we have very advanced new technologies and solid evidence that the immune system can be used as a powerful weapon, yet we’re treating many cancers like it’s still the 1980s.”

-This Alliance for Cancer Gene Therapy Research Fellow is funded by Swim Across America.
+This Alliance for Cancer Gene Therapy Research Fellow is funded in part by Swim Across America and Wendy Walk.

 “Alliance for Cancer Gene Therapy is a very forward-thinking organization.
 It recognized the potential for new cancer gene therapies very early on and that foresight is paying off.
 In the next 50 years, I think we’re going to see cell and gene therapy become the part of medicine where the most dramatic advances are made.”